The-Marcy-Lab-School/js-debugging-lab/README.md

 4. Make the change you suggested in line number three.
 Re-run the file by refreshing the `index.html` page.

 Repeat steps 1-4 until your program works as intended!
+The program works as intended when you see an alert message which shows your lucky number!